 The human factors team focuses on how procedures can help operators complete their work safely and efficiently by taking into consideration the user, task, and environment.

-Effective procedure system promote:
+Effective procedure systems promote:

 However, the method for developing and maintaining all of the necessary elements of an effective procedure system are not completely understood.
 This may account for the number of incidents associated with procedural problems.